ms-van3t-devs/ms-van3t/README.md

 `./sandbox_builder.sh`
 This script will download ns-3.33 and install this framework.
 The folder `ns-3.33` will remain linked to this GitHub repository (not to the vanilla ns-3.33 one), allowing you to more easily develop updates and possibile contributions to *ms-van3t*.

-* Configure `waf` to build the framework with `<ns3-folder>./waf configure --build-profile=optimized --enable-examples --enable-tests (add here what you want to enable)"` - The usage of the optimized profile allows to speed up the simulation time -
+* Configure `waf` to build the framework with `<ns3-folder>./waf configure --build-profile=optimized --enable-examples --enable-tests (add here what you want to enable)"` - The usage of the optimized profile allows to speed up the simulation time
-**Sometimes it may happen that in build phase you have some "Warning threated as error"**.
-To solve this issue, configure the project using:
-`CXXFLAGS="-Wno-maybe-uninitialized" ./waf configure --build-profile=optimized --enable-examples --enable-tests --enable-sudo`.

 * Build ns3:
 `./waf build`